 • AI-CARING: Members of the team are involved in the AI Institute for Collaborative Assistance and Responsive Interaction for Networked Groups (AI-CARING).
 This multi-school effort, led by Georgia Tech, is developing the next generation of personalized collaborative AI systems that improve the quality of life and independence of aging adults living at home.
 (NSF 2112633)

 • Rehabilitation Engineering Research Center on Accessible Public Transportation: This center is researching and developing methods to empower consumers and service providers in the design and evaluation of accessible transportation equipment, information services, and physical environments.
 This includes work with Tiramisu Transit as a testbed.
-(NIDILRR 90REGE0007; 90RE5011-01-00, formerly NIDRR H133E080019; & H133E130004)
+(NIDILRR 90REGE0007; 90RE5011-01-00, formerly NIDRR H133E080019; & H133E130004) Completed

 • Tiramisu Transit: This effort was focused on novel methods for generating and providing transit information.
 Project research explored crowdsourcing for gathering and disseminating real-time information, generation of data useful for transit planning, and methods for personalizing information to the user.
 Our smartphone app, publicly available on iPhone and Android, supported daily travel by thousands of transit riders while also enabling novel research on accessibility, transportation, HCI, and machine learning.
 It has received support through the RERC-APT, a project within the Traffic21 initiative, projects within the T-SET UTC, and a Phase I SBIR.
 (US DOT DTRT12-G-UTC11 & DTRT57-12-C-10039) Completed